-Samantha Spain is based at Switalskis’ Huddersfield office but advises clients across Yorkshire and the Midlands.
+Samantha Spain is based jointly at Switalskis’ Huddersfield and Sheffield offices, and advises clients across Yorkshire and the Midlands.

 Samantha Spain specialises in assisting her clients with the management of compensation received from Clinical Negligence and Personal Injury claims, as well as providing legal advice on matters in the Court of Protection relating to property and affairs.
 She also has particular expertise in advising clients in relation to Statutory Wills.